tatuniskanen/Cybersecurity/Nixu CTF: Bad memories/README.md

 This is an exercise in memory dump analysis.
 It involves trying to extract specific files and details from the memory dump of a crashed computer with recent malicious activity.
 The tool I chose for this was Volatility.

 The exercise is divided into five parts, each about recovering different things.
 I will document the parts in seperate folders with pictures of the process.

+### Part 1
+* Recovering the contents of a .txt file from a memory dump